codio/knowledge/source/instructors/setupcourses/add-remove-students.rst

     .. image:: /img/manage_classes/remove_student.png
        :alt: Remove Student

-4. Students can rejoin the course using either the options above.
-If you wish to prevent this, you can **Regenerate** the student token so the previously advised code will not work
+4. Students can rejoin the course using any of the options above.
+Students who originally enrolled using the course token or URL link will continue to have access through those methods.
+To revoke access via the original token, simply regenerate it by clicking the circular arrow icon next to the token name this will deactivate the old token and create a new one.

 .. _archive-students:

 Archive Students